AviatrixSystems/Docs/StartUpGuides/aviatrix_operations.rst

  - **Multi Accounts** Single pane of glass to manage all your cloud accounts for networking and networking security.
  - **Multi Cloud** Single pane of glass to manage all your public cloud deployment for networking and networking security.
  - **RBAC** Role Based Access Control allows you to manage multi accounts with fine grain access control for large organizations.
+ - **Hitless Software Upgrade** Aviatrix software upgrades does not require Controller nor gateway to reboot.
+The upgrade process takes a few minutes and does not cause any network downtime or packet loss.
  - **Technical Documentation** In product links to well documented and agile publishing technical documentation site.
  - **FAQs** A wealth of FAQs that answers commonly asked questions in problem space, benefits and useful links.
  - **Tech Notes** A wealth of Tech Notes that provides examples for use case specific configurations.